AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 #### Upgrade the Adobe Granite Token Authentication bundle. {#token-authentication}

-Once you are running the latest service pack of AEM 6.5, you will need to make additional specific updates to your AEM authoring instance to support authoring with the Universal Editor.
+Once you are running the latest service pack of AEM 6.5, you will need to make additional, specific updates to your AEM authoring instance to support authoring with the Universal Editor.
 Begin by upgrading the **Adobe Granite Token Authentication** bundle.

 1. Open the bundles page of the Configuration Manager.
    * `https://<host>:<port>/system/console/bundles`